slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Learning starts with failure; the first failure is the beginning of education."
 -- John Hersey [1914]*

+> *"It’s a universal law.
+Intolerance is the first sign of an inadequate education.
+An ill-educated person behaves with arrogant impatience, whereas truly profound education breeds humility."
+-- Aleksandr Solzhenitsyn [1918]*

 > *"Self-education is, I firmly believe, the only kind of education there is." (...)
 "People think of education as something that they can finish."